EdFuentetaja/EdFuentetaja.github.io/_posts/2019-07-06-dandrea_clock_recovery.markdown

 ![Noisy signal differential phase eye diagram][diff_phase_eye_noise]{:.center-image}

-the averaged S-curve still looks pretty much unaltered:
+the averaged S-curve still holds its shape, although its amplitude has decreased:

 ![S-curve of a noisy signal][s_curve_mean_noise]{:.center-image}

-Of course we are using here we whole signal (about 230 symbols) to average the S-curve, this approach might not be practical in some applications where low latency is critical.
+Of course we are using here the whole signal (about 230 symbols) to average the S-curve.
+This approach might not be practical in some applications where low latency is critical.

 ## Conclusion